-Traffic marshalls are to continue directing traffic in the centre of Preston during next week’s post-Christmas sales.
+Traffic marshalls to be on hand in Preston during post-Christmas sales

 Thousands of motorists have been fined for flouting new controversial bus lane rules on the city’s Fishergate, which were introduced at the end of October.

 Two schemes were brought in by Lancashire County Council - one to prevent motorists turning right at the top of Butler Street, and the other to stop drivers using a section of Preston’s busiest shopping street between 11am and 6pm.